The Uncommon Usa Telescoping Flagpole (Review)

 For the base mount option, build a 2-3 foot square form with wood boards.
 Reinforce with rebar, then fill with concrete to make a heavy pad.
 Allow a full 72 hours for the concrete to fully cure before mounting.

 The fun really starts when it's time to erect your pole!
-For in-ground models, carefully lower the bare aluminum pole into the concrete filled hole.
+For in-ground installations, carefully lower the bare aluminum pole into the sleeve found in the concrete filled hole.
 Have some helping hands to hold it straight while you get the initial set.
 Position two wood wedges on opposite sides and snug them downward to wedge it in place til the concrete fully sets.

 Don't forget to show off Old Glory the right way and outfit your new flagpole per official US flag code protocol.
 That starts with a gold eagle ornament on top to catch the wind.
 Snap hooks also make raising and lowering easier than a fixed pulley.
 And a quality braided rope halyard prevents bindings and fraying.